TokoBapak/.github/docs/application/new-backend-service.md

 A few requirements has to be met to create a service:

 1. Use gRPC for presentation/transport layer.
 Submit your `.proto` file on the [proto repository](https://github.com/TokoBapak/proto).
-2. No third party dependency (database, message bus, blob storage, etc) that use Java (and JVM derivatives), please.
+2. No third party dependency (database, message bus, blob storage, etc.) that uses Java (and JVM derivatives), please.
 Go search for an alternative.
 Example: Typesense instead of Elasticsearch, Redpanda instead of Kafka, and ScyllaDB instead of Cassandra.
 3. It's okay if your service have slow response time, or running a long process.
 But please, don't let it consume high CPU and RAM usage.
 4. Provide a Dockerfile for deployment purpose.